 This was a descriptive study in which infants were monitored for any adverse events following their immunization with the pentavalent vaccine.
 The findings of this study indicate that pentavalent vaccination is generally safe, with most adverse events being mild and self-limiting.
 Serious outcomes such as seizures were rare and did not result in hospitalization.
 These results are consistent with previous studies and provide additional local evidence supporting the continued inclusion of the pentavalent vaccine in the national immunization schedule.
-Rare and severe AEFIs have been reported following pentavalent vaccination [10,11].
+Rare and severe AEFIs have been reported following pentavalent vaccination (12,13).
 These include anaphylactic shock, seizures, encephalopathy, and even death.

 In this study, we found that fever is the most common complication following pentavalent vaccination, occurring in 22.73% cases.
-Among these, 13.23% experienced highgrade fever (axillary temperature more than 104 F).
+Among these, 13.23% experienced highgrade fever (axillary temperature more than 104°F).
 However, these adverse events were self-limiting and did not require hospitalization.
-Fever was reported as a common complication in studies by Dixit et al, and Izadi et al, [9,12].
-Additionally, Sharma et al, reported that fever occurred in over 80% of children following pentavalent vaccination [13].
-In a recent study conducted by Nogabhi et al. most common systemic complication after vaccination was fever followed by restlessness [14].
+Fever was reported as a common complication (11,14).
+Additionally, Sharma et al, reported that fever occurred in over 80% of children following pentavalent vaccination (15).
+Most common systemic complication after vaccination was fever followed by restlessness (16).